 An engaged audience is much more likely to rep your brand, purchase your products, give useful feedback, and share posts with their friends and family.

-There are so many ways to drive traffic to your website from Instagram, but how do you know which tactics are working the best for your business?
+There are many ways to drive traffic to your website from Instagram — from story clicks to the link in your bio.

-And the great news is, with Linkin.bio you can see exactly how much traffic each individual post is driving for your brand.
+And if you use Linkin.bio by Later, you can see exactly how much traffic each individual post is driving for your brand.

-By understanding what motivates your audience, you can tailor your future content plan around this — and start capitalizing on those big click opportunities!
+By understanding what motivates your audience, you can tailor your content plan around this — and capitalize on big click opportunities.